 Hyperparathyroidism is a condition where the parathyroid glands produce excessive amounts of parathyroid hormone (PTH), leading to high blood calcium levels.
-This can cause various health issues, including bone thinning, kidney stones, and other complications.
-There are three main types of hyperparathyroidism: primary, secondary, and tertiary, each with its causes and characteristics.
+This can cause various health issues, including bone thinning, kidney stones, and other complications (NIDDK (2023)).
+There are three main types of hyperparathyroidism: primary, secondary, and tertiary, each with its own causes and characteristics.

 Hyperparathyroidism is a medical condition that occurs when one or more of the parathyroid glands in the neck produce excessive amounts of parathyroid hormone (PTH).
-PTH helps regulate calcium levels in the blood by promoting its absorption from food.
+PTH helps regulate calcium levels in the blood by indirectly increasing intestinal calcium absorption via vitamin D activation.
 It also releases calcium from bones and reduces its excretion by the kidneys.
 When PTH levels are elevated, it leads to an increase in blood calcium levels, which can result in various health problems.
 Understanding the causes, symptoms, and types of hyperparathyroidism is essential for early detection and appropriate treatment.

 The parathyroid glands, small glands near the thyroid in the neck, maintain calcium balance in the body.
 When these glands become overactive, they disrupt the delicate balance of calcium, leading to the development of hyperparathyroidism.
 To better understand this condition, it is essential to explore the different types of hyperparathyroidism and their underlying causes.

 Hyperparathyroidism is classified into three main types: primary, secondary, and tertiary.
-Each type has distinct causes and characteristics that set them apart.
+Each type has distinct causes and characteristics that set it apart.

 Hyperparathyroidism can present with a wide array of symptoms that vary in severity from person to person.